*This post may contain affiliate links. Please see my disclosure for more details!*

 For this bake, you can imagine it was heavily based on my homemade cinnamon rolls recipe.
 The recipe has been insanely popular since posting it over three years ago!
 It was so popular it made it into my first recipe book (which was based on popular blog recipes!).

 One other bake in my recipe book was my chocolate cherry babka – it is the most delicious recipe that I am utterly obsessed with.
 It has also been so popular in amongst those who have bought the book.
-But one thing I wanted to do? merge my two recipes together to create this beauty.
+But one thing I wanted to do?
+Merge my two recipes together to create this beauty of a cinnamon swirl loaf.

 For the bread dough, I used strong white bread flour.
 It is the go-to flour when it comes to bread, because it is bread flour!
 An obvious statement, but I really do think it creates an amazing texture.
 Technically, this recipe will work with regular plain flour, but you will get a more cakey texture.